Flowers in a Box Great for the Cat –

 The box was branded M&S flowers and we opened it to find the impressive arrangement of flowers below.

 Now we in the Muncher household know a thing or two about flowers and gardening – see previous posts about how to look after fresh flowers and the meaning of flowers but we were bamboozzled by these – a cross between an partick thistle and a globe artichoke.

-Curious to discover what they were we thought we could visit the M&S flowers webpages which we did but alas they were not featured so the name of these wonderful flowers remains a mystery.
+Curious to discover what they were we thought we could visit the M&S flower shop webpages which we did but alas they were not featured so the name of these wonderful flowers remains a mystery.

 Yes I couldn’t resist staging the photo to include Matey Boy the puss cat who’s been a bit poorly reccently – awww the furry fella.